turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Apart from the functions that will be run every frame, the RenderPath has the following functions:
 1. Load() <br/>
 Intended for loading resources before the first time the RenderPath will be used.
-It will be callsed by [LoadingScreen](#loadingscreen) to load resources in the background.
+It will be called by [LoadingScreen](#loadingscreen) to load resources in the background.
 2. Start() <br/>
 Start will always be called when a RenderPath is activated by the `Application`
 3. Stop() <br/>